 Previous issue, Spring 2019 View as a flip book

-Our Diocesan President, Nickie Johnson, writes a newsletter roughly each month about what is happening in Exeter Diocese Mothers’ Union.
-To see the last few issues, click on the links below
+Our Diocesan President, Nickie Johnson, writes a newsletter roughly once a month about what is happening in Exeter Diocese Mothers’ Union.
+Since our twice-yearly magazine, MU Matters, is not being produced at the moment, any news from the Branches is included in a “Cluster Chronicles” section added to Nickie’s Notes.
+To see the last few issues, click on the links below.

 Each year, we hold two Coffee Mornings in the Spring and Winter, raising funds for vital MU work at home and abroad.
 In addition, we hold a Social evening in the Summer, a Carol Service in December, and join in other diocesan events such as Quiet Days and services in Exeter Cathedral.
 On the second and fourth Thursdays of each month, from 2.30 to 4.00pm, we hold a “Knit-and-Natter” group at Chudleigh Parish Church, when everyone is welcome to come and knit, crochet, sew, and natter – or just come and natter!

 Chudleigh Mothers’ Union Branch is part of the Teignbridge Cluster of Branches, with Bovey Tracey, Kingsteignton and Kingskerswell.
-The diocesan structure is in the process of being changed, with Branches being grouped into Clusters instead of Deaneries, so in the future, there will be quarterly Cluster events and other activities in which we will take part.
+Under normal circumstances, there are quarterly Cluster events and other activities in which we take part.

 For an update on what has been happening recently, click on the link below to see the MU report in the current issue of Chudleigh News.

 Contact Nicky Over (01626 852668, email@example.com ) for further details of Chudleigh Branch and the Diocesan and World-wide organisation.